silverqx/TinyORM/docs/tinyorm-relationships.md

 <a name="eager-loading"></a>
 ## Eager Loading

-When accessing TinyORM relationships by BaseModel's `getRelationValue` method, the related models are "lazy loaded".
+When accessing TinyORM relationships by Model's `getRelationValue` method, the related models are "lazy loaded".
 This means the relationship data is not actually loaded until you first access them.
 However, TinyORM can "eager load" relationships at the time you query the parent model.
 Eager loading alleviates the "N + 1" query problem.
 To illustrate the N + 1 query problem, consider a `Book` model that "belongs to" to an `Author` model:

-    using Orm::Tiny::BaseModel;
+    using Orm::Tiny::Model;
     using Orm::Tiny::Relations::Relation;

-    class Book final : public BaseModel<Book, Author>
+    class Book final : public Model<Book, Author>
     {
-        friend BaseModel;
+        friend Model;
-        using BaseModel::BaseModel;
+        using Model::Model;

     public:
         /*!
 Get the author that wrote the book. */